In Hand Therapy Course-IHTC

 Fees includes shipments.

-Studies are mailed on a monthly basis .
+Studies are mailed on a course section .

 Payments can be made through PayPal, firstname.lastname@example.org